Fatal high-speed Clendon crash leaves car 'smashed up like a sardine can' - NZ Herald

 "It's all smashed up like a sardine can, I don't think anyone could have survived a crash like that," he said.

-The man said emergency services could be seen removing people from the car, which ploughed through a fence and crashed into a tunnel.
+The man said emergency services could be seen removing people from the car.

 "Emergency services had to cut the vehicles and the bodies were removed."